simlu/voxelshop/README.md

 then enter your password and wait until command completes

 ### IntelliJ ###
-- Click Open and select PS4k Folder (within the folder you just selected)
+- Click Open and select PS4k Folder (within the folder you selected as root)
 - Ensure the jdk6 is selected under File > Project Structure > Project
 - Right click on PS4k > src > com vitco > Main and "Run" to start VoxelShop